 SMART at ESRA

 We offer all our clients who are ready, the opportunity to participate in a 10-week SMART course.
-In this group we look at the tools which can help clients to self-manage their recovery.
+In this group we look at the tools that can help clients to self-manage their recovery.

-Once this has been completed, clients can drop into our SMART group on a Friday to revisit the tools and receive ongoing support.
+Once this has been completed, clients can drop in to our Staying SMART group on a Friday to revisit the tools and receive ongoing support.

 SMART (Self-Management and Recovery Training) is a programme that provides training and tools for people who want to change their problematic behaviour, including addiction to drugs, alcohol, cigarettes, gambling, food, shopping, internet and others.